yegor256/blog/_drafts/recruiters.md

 Try to put yourself into my shoes.
 I don't know your team, I don't know the project, I'm scared of changes, and I'm not sure I should do it.
 It's easier for me to stay where I am.
-Also remember that for most people changing jobs is very similar to betrayal: they quit the team that relies of them.
+Also remember that for most people changing jobs is very similar to betrayal: they quit the team, which relies on them.
 You are the person who turns them into traitors.
-Try to make this journey of stress and treachery look simple for them:
+Try to make this journey of stress and treachery look simpler for them:

 {:.right-wrong}
 | Jeff | Amy |